puppetlabs-toy-chest/pdk-planning/README.md

 a markdown file.
 At that point the RFC is 'active' and may be implemented with the goal of eventual inclusion into PDK.

   * Fork the pdk-planning repo http://github.com/puppetlabs/pdk-planning
-  * Copy `0000-rfc-template.md` to `RFCs/0000-my-feature.md` (where 'my-feature' is descriptive. don't assign an RFC number yet).
+  * Copy `0000-rfc-template.md` to `RFCs/0000-my-feature.md` (where 'my-feature' is descriptive, don't assign an RFC number yet).
   * Fill in the RFC.
 Put care into the details: **RFCs that do not present convincing motivation, demonstrate understanding of the impact of the design, or are disingenuous about the drawbacks or alternatives are likely to